Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 2. Make sure your SwitchBot Lock is added to your SwitchBot account.

-3. Please log in to SwitchBot App -> Profile -> Help and Feedback -> Feedback to submit a request for firmware update.

-4. When replacing batteries, please make sure the model used is CR123A 3V/1500mAh.
+3. When replacing batteries, please make sure the model used is CR123A 3V/1500mAh.

 *Related Posts:

 [Recommended batteries for SwitchBot products](https://support.switch-bot.com/hc/en-us/articles/9744936851863)

-5. If the above does not solve your problem, please log in to our App and navigate to

-Profile

-→

-Feedback

-and contact us.
-We will forward the issue to our tech team for further support.
-We would appreciate it if you could provide us with the following information when you contact us:
+4. If the above does not solve your problem, we would appreciate it if you could provide us with the following information when you contact us:

 A photo of your battery